vukbgit/simplex/README.md

             ./sass.sh id-of-sass-file-to-be-compiled

     * Simplex need the compilation of at least these files:
-        * simplex: the Simplex style, cannot be customized: `./sass.sh sx`
+        * simplex: the Simplex style, cannot be customized: compile with `./sass.sh sx`
+        * application (_private/local/simplex/sass/application.scss_): style for the whole application (included into _private/local/simplex/templates/application.twig_):
+            * it includes:
+                * _share/vukbgit/simplex/src/sass/simplex.scss_ the Simplex style, cannot (should not...) be customized
-        * application (_private/local/simplex/sass/application.scss_): style for the whole application (included into _private/local/simplex/templates/application.twig_), it includes _private/local/simplex/sass/variable.scss_ which contains sass variables for the whole application, both files can/should be customized and extended: `./sass.sh app`
+                * _private/local/simplex/sass/variable.scss_ which contains sass variables for the whole application, can/should be customized and extended
+            * compile with: `./sass.sh app`
-        * bootstrap: differenta areas might need different Bootstrap components, so there is not a predefined SCSS but a couple of drafts:
+        * bootstrap: different application areas might need different Bootstrap components, so there is not a predefined SCSS but a couple of drafts:
             * minimal (_private/local/simplex/sass/bootstrap.scss): `./sass.sh bs`
             * backend (_private/local/simplex/Backend/sass/bootstrap.scss): all the components needed by the Simplex backend templates: `./sass.sh bsb`
 * bash scripts settings: